RhyVis/GTNH-Nyx/README.md

 ### Note: About ID Conflicts

 I don't know how other self-made mods take MTE IDs, the only thing I can do is to give a config file used to change ID offset of this mod.
-If you have ID conflicts, please change the offset in `config/nyx.cfg`, and restart the game.
+If you have ID conflicts, please change the offset in `config\Nyx\MACHINE.cfg`, and restart the game.
 The log I set will also show the ID conflicts.

 By the time I updated to 2.7.3, community mods below I have tested and made compatible with Nyx: